-Join us in Copenhagen, Denmark, continually ranked as the happiest city in the world.
-Located on the east side of Denmark, Copenhagen is a regional center of power for the Nordic countries.
+Join us in Copenhagen, Denmark, regularly ranked as the happiest city in the world.
+Located in the eastern part of Denmark, Copenhagen is a regional center of power for the Nordic countries.
 Class will be held at DIS Copenhagen, a school focused on study abroad programs from around the world.

 SPEA in Denmark

 Places you will visit on the SPEA in Denmark program